-What’s the difference between a salt water pool vs chlorine?
+What are the differences between saltwater and chlorine pools?
 Is one better than the other?
-We will go through the pros and cons of each so that you can choose for yourself!
+Let’s review the pros and cons of each so you can decide for yourself!

 Salt Water Pool

 Saltwater pools differ from chlorine ones for a variety of reasons.
 Time to discuss the pros and cons of choosing this type of swimming pool.

 - Salt turns into chlorine through electrolysis, which cleans the pool

 - Saltwater treats eczema, oily skin and reduces toxins

 Choosing a saltwater pool comes with a plethora of benefits.
 They prove to be clean, less cruel on the skin and become cheaper over time.
 However, all of this comes at a cost.
 You will need to find expert technicians to install the required equipment and perform any needed repairs.
 Additionally, your pool’s walls and exterior may deteriorate over time without proper maintenance.

 Chlorine pools are more common.
 However, they come with their benefits and problems.
 These are the good and bad things about having one.

 - Fewer bacteria and viruses in the pool